-The Gare du Nord railway station in France is considered to be the busiest station in Europe and the third largest and busiest in the world.
+The Gare du Nord railway station in Paris, France, is the busiest station in Europe and the third largest and busiest in the world.

-The railway station handles around 180 million passengers per year and is regarded as the second biggest station in terms of passenger capacity.
-Located in the heart of Paris, the station provides easy access to many of the city's tourist attractions.
+The station has the capacity to handle 700,000 passengers and 2,200 train movements a day and is regarded as the second biggest station in terms of passenger capacity.
+Located in the heart of Paris, the station provides easy access to many of the city’s tourist attractions.

 Gare du Nord railway station history